ablomstrom/final-project/README.md

 # final-project
 Final project for Decision Support Systems &amp; Verification 2022

+#part 1

+Here we have the EDA and RS in the ipynb file for part 1.

-# Dataset
+## Dataset
 Datasets taken from [here](http://www2.informatik.uni-freiburg.de/~cziegler/BX/)

-# Cleaning up the dataset
+## Cleaning up the dataset
 ### We removed the BX- prefix from each dataset name readability
 ### I know that all books have a valid ISBN since the website where i got the dataset states that all data with invalid ISBNs have been removed (http://www2.informatik.uni-freiburg.de/~cziegler/BX/)
 ### I see some of the ISBNs end with a X and some are only numbers but have to assume that this is intended beacuse of the statemant above that invalid ISBNs have been removed